Greenwashing beauty products. Who knew it could be such big business?

 You’re no doubt familiar with the way resources and energy companies promote sustainability activities.
 While they’re setting up wind farms and running community projects, they’re also continuing to undertake activities that have negative environmental consequences.

 Watching the glossy television commercial, we think, Great!
-I’ll make the switch because their doing good things.
+I’ll make the switch because they’re doing good things.
 But, we could be mislead.

 In the world of beauty products, it’s no different.
 We see ‘organic’ or ‘natural’ and think we’re really getting what we pay for: products that are good for us and good for the environment.
 And that includes the animals they’re not testing on, right?